 “So, Hector.”
 She’d started a thought she wasn’t prepared to finish, compelling herself to flesh out an empty list of conversation topics, compelling herself so hard the focus was on the necessity of coming up with something rather than the process itself, and finally coming back to her immediate surroundings in hope of inspiration.
 Something in the room changed more often than not, something other than herself—the TV.
 She found herself drawn to the glowing flashing pixels meters from her face.
 Or not their existence, but rather what they represent.
-A single eye gazed past the viewer through a level, which was balanced on a wooden plank the color of uncooked potato, imperfect with its asymmetric knotting, strikingly realistic in front of the lanky, garishly blue bird the eye was attached to.
+Onscreen, a single eye gazed through a level that was balanced on a wooden plank the color of uncooked potato, imperfect with its asymmetric knotting, strikingly realistic in front of the lanky, garishly blue bird the eye was attached to.
 Presumably the animators gave the bird an anthropomorphic claw and that claw was what’s keeping the level in place.
 “What is this show?”

 “Ok, so mom.
 They’re talking about a film this guy made that’s making fun of those classic cartoons.
 You know the ones where the coyote’s chasing the roadrunner?”

 “And he’s not actually faster than the roadrunner, so he has to order from a special cartoon company called ACME?
 That sells things like paint you can put on a rock and if you paint a tunnel it becomes an actual tunnel, but only if you’re a roadrunner?”
 He got that his mother knew what he was talking about.
 This was more of a transitional detail.